InsuranceAuto Insurance Deductible For A Preventable Accident

 Then who’s the idiot, you or the person not following the rules of the road?

-It doesn’t work that way, and it irritates me to no end, but at the same time, I feel like giving up dumb drivers as I’m not the police.
+It doesn’t work that way, and it irritates me to no end, but I’m not the police.

 Auto Insurance Deductible

-These are great questions and often where people get stumped on what to choose.
+These are great questions, and often, people get stumped on what to choose.

 In my opinion, it depends on two things.